Classic of Mountains and Seas: Yu the Great and Boyi

-A curious man during the Warring States period
+During the Warring States period

-Zhu Xi from the Southern Song dynasty and Hu Yinglin from Ming dynasty believed that the book was written by a curious person during the Warring States period.
+Zhu Xi from the Southern Song dynasty and Hu Yinglin from Ming dynasty believed that the book was written by an author during the Warring States period.
 Hu Yinglin recorded in his Shaoshi Mountain Room Pen Cluster that the book was by "a curious man in the Warring States period", based on the books Tale of King Mu, Son of Heaven and Tian Wen.

 Combination of different authors

 On the basis of summarizing the research achievements of the previous dynasties scholars, Bi Yuan of the Qing dynasty further proposed that different sections of the book were written separately by different authors.
 He claimed that the "Mountains Classic" was written by Yu the Great and Boyi, the "Overseas Classic" and "Inside Seas Classic" were written by people from the Qin dynasty, and the "Great Farmland Classic" was produced when Liu Xiu revised it.

 Zou Yan

 Moving to the 20th century, some scholars put forward that the author of the book was Zou Yan in the Warring States period.
 This theory originated from Liu Shipei, who in his research on "A Study of Zou Yan's Theory on the Plurality of Literature in the Western Han Dynasty" inferred that, according to records in Mozi, the book Biographic of the Great Yu was a combined version of Records of the Grand Historian: Biography of Dawan and the Classic of Mountains and Seas, which supports the idea that the book was written by Zou Yan.